ServandoBa/InvestmentsDashboard/README.md

 ### 1.4 Stakeholder Identification

 The primary stakeholder for this project is a financial analyst specializing in investments.
 He focuses on managing investments across various markets with the goal of optimizing portfolio profits.
+For practical purposes, I will refer to my friend as "client".

 ### 1.5 Business Risks or Limitations